wolfofficialss/LiveBroadcastBot/README.md

 # LiveBroadcastBot
-This bot get new posts from an Channel and forward them to multiple channels on telegram
+**This bot get new posts from an Channel and forward them to multiple channels on telegram.**

 NOTE: Before running the Bot Join source and destination channels and make Your account admin in destination channels, ```Get API_ID```, ```HASH, Telthon```, ```STRING SESSION``` and ```CHANNEL IDs``` of all the channels